RoyAyo/blockchain-event-scraper/README.md

 ### Scraper

-You can run the scraper using ```sh npm run scrape```, this will look at the last ran block from our Cache and update the Redis-stream and our mongo database accordingly.
-During the optional case where blocks fail, the queue will automatically retry the job 2 more times before it eventually fails and job will be logged in the stdout and these blocks can be retried using ```sh npm run scrape $startblock $endblock```.
+- You can run the scraper using ```sh npm run scrape```, this will look at the last ran block from our Cache and update the Redis-stream and our mongo database accordingly.
+- During the optional case where blocks fail, the queue will automatically retry the job 2 more times before it eventually fails and job will be logged in the stdout and these blocks can be retried using ```sh npm run scrape $startblock $endblock```.
 Only failed blocks can be retried this way to avoid adding events from a different range.
+NB: When using docker to run the application, you should run these commands in the `lifi-test-api` container. e.g ```sh docker exec lifi-test-api npm run scrape```.

 ### Server